-Patients with mixed valve disease may require serial evaluations at intervals earlier than recommended for single-valve lesions.
-These intervals apply to most patients with each valve lesion and do not take into consideration the etiology of the valve disease.
+Patients with mixed value disease may require serial evaluations at intervals earlier than recommended for single-value lesions.
+These intervals apply to most patients with each value lesion and do not take into consideration the etiology of the value disease.